David7ce/david7ce.github.io/src/content/blog/iptv-revolution.md

 Cinema, premium streaming platforms, and major TV channels will continue to exist, but IPTV and self-hosted servers will allow users to integrate multiple sources into a single interface, giving more control and flexibility over what, when, and how they watch.

-**IPTV represents this evolution**: technical, decentralized, and global.
-While not all uses are strictly legal, its architecture mirrors the future of audiovisual distribution, where the boundaries between traditional TV, streaming, and digital platforms are increasingly blurred.
+**IPTV embodies this evolution**: technical, distributed, and global.
+While not all uses are strictly legal, its architecture mirrors the future of audiovisual distribution, where the lines between traditional TV, streaming, and digital platforms are increasingly blurred.

----

-^[1]: **VOD (Video on Demand)**: Audiovisual content distribution system that allows users to access videos when they want, without being subject to a fixed time schedule.
-It includes services like Netflix, Amazon Prime Video, or on-demand movie libraries.
-^[2]: **M3U**: Playlist file format that contains references to multimedia files or streams.
-In the IPTV context, M3U files include the URLs of television channels and their associated metadata.
-^[3]: **Decentralized mini Netflix**: Comparison that illustrates how IPTV systems replicate the basic functionality of large streaming platforms (catalog, distribution, user interface) but operating independently and distributed, without depending on centralized corporate infrastructure.
-Netflix comes from the union of "Net" network and "Flix" movies, which literally means "movie network".